OSGeo/gdal/doc/source/programs/gdal_mdim_mosaic.rst

 --------

 .. example::
-   :title: Mosaic together several netCDF files starting with ``slice`` that are slices of a 3D array
+   :title: Mosaic together all netCDF files starting with ``slice`` that are slices of a 3D array

    .. code-block:: bash